Brand Measurement Case Studies

 Up Every Week

-Every single week of DTC e-commerce revenue has been up YoY since Marathon took over.
+Every single week of DTC e-commerce revenue was up YoY after the team began using Marathon to measure and optimize the allocation.
 Last week was the biggest positive comp of the year.

 CM$ Trend (Weekly)